no-go/ReoTwe/README.md

  -  no stories
  -  no likes
  -  no retweets
- -  no ads
+ -  no beep, blink or any other notification
  -  no file or contacts access and full & maximal privacy
  -  not easy to install (you need to get API Key and secret)
  -  no woman, no cry (maybe)
- -  and many other features, which I will never implement ever!
+ -  and many other features, which I will never implement ever (but I could)

 ## Get the App